logicahealth/sandbox-community-edition/README.md

 ## Overview
 Running the sandbox locally on any OS requires the following:
 * Docker (tested with Docker Desktop v3.0.4)
-* MySQL container populated from sql scripts
+* MySQL container
 * Keycloak server container
 * Sandbox containers
 * FHIR server containers
 * Application containers

-In the current configuration there will be a total of 11 containers.
+In the current configuration there will be a total of 12 containers.
 These containers listen on specific network TCP ports as described in the next section.

 ### Setting up the networking environment on your machine

 The sandbox makes use of the following TCP ports and may conflict with services already running on your system:
+* 3000 - EHR Simulator
 * 3001 - http (user interface) server
 * 3306 - MySQL 5.7 database server
 * 8060 - OAuth server